 The other station was VERY telling!
 I created some “benchmark cards” which said “Close to 0”, “Close to ½” and so on.
 Students then worked to place all the decimal cards I had made in columns to match.
 We had very heated discussions about HOW they determined which category the decimals belonged in!
 This let us review our decimal place value (tenths are larger, hundredths are smaller), review the idea of number lines and what the halfway point of two numbers is, the “halfway of the halfway” point and so on!
 We linked this activity to money as well…how much is ½ of a dollar?
 What is halfway between 2 and 3 dollars?
 I asked students to justify their ideas to me—to PROVE why they placed the decimals where they did which led to discussions about adding and subtracting (0.81 is 0.31 away from 0.5 but only 0.19 away from 1.0) and was a great review!

-So…you can easily replicate these activities on your own, or I did “neaten them up” and put them on my TpT store if you want 3 quick and easy activities without the prep work!
-All the materials needed for these 2 activities plus one more (using <, >, and =) are ready to print out if you want to save time!
+So…you can easily replicate these activities on your own, but I do them have all ready to go if you want 3 quick and easy activities without the prep work!
+All the materials needed for these 2 activities plus one more (using <, >, and =) are ready to print out if you want to save time.
 I also made quick “exit slips” (quizzes) to use to see how your students can do on their own!
 Hope you got some ideas for reviewing decimal concepts or to incorporate into your lessons this year!

 I also love to use number lines to work on decimal place value.
 Here is the collection that I use to help my students think, talk, and write about decimals.